hoosteen/ShameVector/README.md

 ##Sentiment_Analysis

-###Building a sentiment classifier for opposition research
+I'm building a sentiment classifier as an opposition research tool.

 Lots of learning, experimentation, and debugging to be done here.

-If you want to play with this, I'll warn you now that everything is *probably* broken.
+If you want to play with this, you should know that everything is *probably* broken.